Company: Oil in pipeline under Missouri River reservoir

 - Alex Tizon, former Seattle Times reporter who won Pulitzer Prize, dies at 57

-The battle over the project to move North Dakota oil 1,200 miles (1930 kilometers) through South Dakota and Iowa to Illinois isn’t over, as the Standing Rock and Cheyenne River Sioux tribes still have an unresolved lawsuit that seeks to stop the project.
+Despite the announcement, the battle isn’t over.
+The Standing Rock and Cheyenne River Sioux tribes still have an unresolved lawsuit that seeks to stop the project.
+The Standing Rock chairman did not immediately return a call seeking comment on ETP’s announcement.

 The tribes argue that a rupture in the section that crosses under Lake Oahe would threaten their water supply and sacred sites and would prevent them from practicing their religion, which requires clean water.